gitlabhq/gitlab-runner/docs/executors/docker.md

 - Maintaining some recent containers in the cache for performance.
 - Reclaiming disk space.

-`clear-docker-cache` can remove old or unused containers and volumes that are created by the GitLab runner.
+`clear-docker-cache` can remove old or unused containers and volumes that are created by the GitLab Runner.
 For a list of options, run the script with `help` option:

 ```shell
 clear-docker-cache help